tonethar/IGME-330-Master/notes/HW-mapbox-1.md

 10) In **main.js**

-- wrap all of the code in an `init()` function (which is lame, but we’ll improve on that very soon), and export that function.
+- Wrap all of the code in an `init()` function (which is lame, but we’ll improve on that very soon), and export that function.

 **main.js**